Hydra-Chain/hydragon-nodee/README.md

 Hydra Chain allows you to open a vested position, where your funds are locked for a chosen period between 1 and 52 weeks (1 year).
 In return, you receive a loyalty bonus on the APR.
 The longer the vesting duration, the higher the bonus.

 You can unstake your funds prematurely by paying a penalty fee, which is calculated at 0.5% per remaining week of the lockup period.
 Consequently, the closer the position is to maturity, the lower the penalty fee, while the further away, the higher the cost.
-Additionally, any rewards that haven`t completed vesting will also be burned in the process.
+Additionally, any rewards distributed to you in the vesting period will also be burned in the process.
 For more details on this mechanism, refer to the Whitepaper.

 ```
 hydra hydragon stake --data-dir ./node-secrets --self true --amount 10000000000000000000000 --vesting true --vesting-period 52 --jsonrpc http://localhost:8545